Crespo-Otero-group/fromage/doc/source/index.rst

 ==================================

 cryspy is a library designed to support the manipulation and optimisation of molecular crystal structures.
 It provides an interface between popular electronic structure programs for cross-program ONIOM-style calculations.
 A suite of analysis tools is also included to calculate excitonic couplings, population analysis statistics and volumetric information.
 The program follows a modular object-oriented paradigm, making it ideal for integration with other scripts.

 .. toctree::
    :maxdepth: 1
    :numbered:
-   :caption: General:
+   :caption: General

    overview
    glossary